 FOR MORE INFORMATION, CONTACT

-Natalie King, MD, MA, is originally from Indiana and attended the University of Notre Dame.
+Dr. Natalie King is a palliative medicine physician who specializes in caring for patients with serious illness and nearing the end of life.
+She is originally from Indiana and attended the University of Notre Dame.
 While in medical school at Tulane University, she founded the Catholic Medical Association Student Section.
 She completed internal medicine residency at the University of Utah and palliative medicine fellowship at the Mayo Clinic in Arizona.
 After fellowship she worked as a palliative medicine physician in Denver, Colorado, helping lead her hospital’s ethics committee and teach trainees.
 She completed a master’s degree in bioethics from The Ohio State University, partnering with the United States Conference of Catholic Bishops to improve education around palliative care for Catholic laity.
 She has organized a forum for the Catholic Medical Association on end-of-life issues.
 She is passionate about education and advocacy about palliative medicine and ethical issues relating to serious illness and the end-of-life and is set to have a book released by Ave Maria Press in fall of 2024.
-Dr. King currently lives with her family in Cincinnati, Ohio.
+She lives with her husband and daughter in Salt Lake City, Utah, and works at Intermountain Healthcare.

 Fr.
 Tad currently serves as the Director of Education at The National Catholic Bioethics Center in Philadelphia and directs the Center's National Catholic Certification Program in Health Care Ethics.
 He is a priest of the diocese of Fall River, Massachusetts.
 He writes and speaks widely on bioethics and medical ethics.
 Since 2001, he has given several hundred presentations and invited lectures, and participated in debates and roundtables on contemporary bioethics throughout the U.S., Canada, and Europe.
 He has taught bioethics classes for seminarians at St. John's Seminary in Boston, Pope St. John XXIII Seminary in Weston, Kenrick-Glennon Seminary in St. Louis, St. Charles Borromeo Seminary in Philadelphia, the Catholic University of America in Washington, D.C. and Holy Apostles College and Seminary in Connecticut.
 As an undergraduate Fr.
 Tad earned degrees in philosophy, biochemistry, molecular cell biology, and chemistry, and did laboratory research on hormonal regulation of the immune response.
 He later earned a Ph.D. in Neuroscience from Yale University, where he focused on cloning genes for neurotransmitter transporters which are expressed in the brain.
 He worked for several years as a molecular biologist at Massachusetts General Hospital/Harvard Medical School.
 Father Tad studied for 5 years in Rome at both the Gregorian University and the Lateran University, where he did advanced work in dogmatic theology and in bioethics, examining the question of delayed ensoulment of the human embryo.
 He has testified before members of the Massachusetts, Wisconsin, Virginia and Oregon State Legislatures during deliberations over stem cell research and cloning.
 He writes a monthly newspaper column on bioethics that is nationally syndicated to more than 40 diocesan newspapers in the U.S., and which has also been carried by newspapers in England, Poland and Australia.
 He has done commentaries for numerous media outlets, including NBC Nightly News, CNN International, ABC World News Tonight, National Public Radio, the Wall Street Journal, the Dallas Morning News, and the New York Times.